kgalvancuesta/CASVMModel/README.md

 # California Department of Housing Support Vector Machine Ensemble

 Here you will find several sample files of the work I conducted while working for the California Department of Housing.
 The files you will find here were generated for this portfolio and are based on some initial findings.
-Still, I was able to include some of the original work.
+Still, I was able to include results of the original work.
 Lastly, the datasets were much too large to include (can be found publicly), but it is possible to load a sample SVM on your device.

 ## CAML
 Above you will see slightly edited Python files (so that you may run them yourself) made to train or load an SVM.